While admission is selective, the admissions committee accepts writers with early potential, as well as those with

 The application fee is due via Submittable’s secure website when you complete your online application.
 For those accepted, the fee will be included in their non-credit, workshop-only fee of $900 (or $495 if accepted into a special 3-day workshop).
 For those who are not accepted or who withdraw from the conference, the application fee is non-refundable.

 The non-credit workshop-only fee is due one week after acceptance.
 Once accepted, you will be sent to a secure link to pay your balance online.
 You may also send a check to the attention of “Writers in Paradise” and payable to Eckerd College.

 Please see our refund policy here.
 Applicants who cancel must do so via mail, email, or fax.
-An administrative fee of $55 will apply for all cancellations and the following refund would apply: those who cancel 30 business days before the start of the conference will receive a full refund, minus the handling fee.
-Those who cancel between 15-30 business days will receive a 50% refund, minus the handling fee.
+An administrative fee of $55 will apply for all cancellations and the following refund would apply: those who cancel 30 business days before the start of the conference will receive a full refund.
+Those who cancel between 15-29 business days will receive a 50% refund.
 No refunds will be issued within 15 business days of the conference, or if the participant chooses to leave the conference early.
-A $55 handling fee will be assessed for returned checks.

 All courses, speakers, and faculty are subject to change.
 Participation in Eckerd College Writers’ Conference is at the sole discretion of the co-directors.